 - Silent Antagonist: While Mewtwo has often been shown to be able to communicate via Telepathic Speech (or sometimes feral roars), Shadow Mewtwo is completely silent throughout the encounter.

 - SNK Boss: Shadow Mewtwo becomes more difficult the more you battle it.
-As the Final Boss, it is notoriously hard to beat, and even though you only need to win two of three rounds, once you lose one round, it's game over.
+As the Final Boss, it is notoriously hard to beat, and even though you only need to win two of three rounds, it's scripted to win the second round, so once you lose the first or third round, it's game over.

 - Sphere of Destruction: Its Burst Attack.
 It is reminiscent of Frieza's Death Ball move.